Communication Efficient Quantum Secret Sharing

+Application of Lemma~\ref{lm:sec-rep} in the proof of our next lemma is similar to \cite[Theorem~6]{gottesman00}.
+However, Lemma~\ref{lm:sec-rep} is convenient and sufficient for our work.
+In the next theorem, we prove a lower bound on the communication cost for a $((k,n,d))$ quantum secret sharing scheme.
+We build on the ideas of Gottesman \cite{gottesman00} and Huang et al \cite{huang16}. \begin{lemma} In any $((k,2k-1,d))$ QSS scheme, which recovers a secret of dimension $M$ from any set of $d$ shares, the total communication to the combiner from any $d-k+1$ shares among the $d$ shares is of dimension at least $M$. \end{lemma}

+\begin{proof} We prove this by means of a communication protocol between Alice and Bob based on the QSS scheme.
+Alice needs to send an arbitrary state $\ket{\psi}$ of dimension $M$ to Bob.

+First, encode the pure state $\ket{0}$ using the given QSS scheme.
+Consider any set of $d$ participants $D$ such that each participant in $D$ can send a part of its share to the combiner to recover the secret.
+Consider any subset $L\subseteq D$ with $d-k+1$ shares.

+A third party, say Carol, is given the $k-1$ shares from the set $D\backslash L$.
+Alice is given the $d-k+1$ shares from $L$ and all the remaining $2k-1-d$ shares in the scheme.
+If Bob wants to reconstruct the secret by accessing some qudits from each of the $d$ shares in $D$, both Alice and Carol have to communicate some qudits from each share in $L$ and $D\backslash L$ respectively.
+Next, Carol sends the qudits needed for this reconstruction from each share in $D\backslash L$ to Bob.

+Clearly, Bob has no prior information on $\ket{\psi}$ even though he may share some entanglement with Alice due to qudits he received earlier from Carol.
+Now, instead of directly transmitting $\ket{\psi}$ to Bob, Alice can exploit the secret sharing scheme for the communication.
+Using the authorized set of $k$ shares she already has, Alice replaces the secret $\ket{0}$ in the scheme with $\ket{\psi}$ (by Lemma~\ref{lm:sec-rep}).
+Then, she transmits the qudits from the shares in $L$ which Bob needs to reconstruct the encoded secret.
+Now, Bob uses the qudits received from shares in both $L$ and $D\backslash L$ to reconstruct the secret $\ket{\psi}$.
+By Lemma~\ref{lm:lim-qc}, the communication from the shares in $L$ has to be at least $M$. \end{proof}

-\begin{theorem}[Lower bounds on communication cost] In any $((k,2k-1,d))$ quantum secret sharing scheme, recovery of a secret of dimension $M$ from $d$ shares requires communication of a state from a Hilbert space of dimension at least $M^{d/(d-k+1)}$. \end{theorem}
+\begin{theorem}[Lower bound on communication cost] In any $((k,2k-1,d))$ quantum secret sharing scheme, recovery of a secret of dimension $M$ from $d$ shares requires communication of a state from a Hilbert space of dimension at least $M^{d/(d-k+1)}$ to the combiner. \end{theorem}

-\begin{proof} Consider any set of $d$ participants which can recover the secret.
-Suppose the share of the $i$th participant is $S_i$ and it communicates $H_i$ to the combiner.
-(Note that $H_i$ need not be the entire share.)
-Let $\dim(H_i)$ denote the dimension of the quantum channel required to transmit $H_i$.
-Order the shares, relabelling if necessary, so that $\dim(H_1) \geq \dim(H_2 )\geq \cdots \geq \dim(H_d)$.
-Our goal is to obtain a lower bound on $\prod_{i=1}^d \dim(H_i)$.